dnadesign/dna-recipe/README.md

 	  <li class="menu-item">…</li>
 	</ul>

 It should be easy to find where styles are coming from.

-You should then be able to open one main file in order to edit component styles.
+Only use dashes to seperate Elements from Blocks, Or Modifiers from Elements or Blocks.
+EG:

+	.tilenav-item
+	.tilenav-item--large

+is better than:

+	.tile-nav-item
+	.tile-nav-item--large

+We shouldn't have multiple elements, or multiple modifiers on a single element/block.

 **3. CSS should not rely on page structure**